cscarv/cscarv.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fifth-year PhD student in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at the [MIT Computer Science and Artificial Intelligence Lab](https://www.csail.mit.edu/).
-I work on **machine learning** problems where **scale fails**: Where naively scaling up training data, model size, or the number of training iterations is either impossible, fails to yield the promised improvements, or even leads to unexpected – and unwanted – results.
+I'm a **final-year PhD student** in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at the [MIT Computer Science and Artificial Intelligence Lab](https://www.csail.mit.edu/). **I'm on the academic job market in fall 2025.** I'm also interested in chatting about research roles in industry.

+I work towards understanding the behavior of generative models, particularly diffusion models.
+I'm especially interested in two questions:

+- Why do generative models generate new content instead of merely memorizing their training data?
+- How does a generative model's behavior depend on its training data?

+You can read more about my research [here](https://cscarv.github.io/research/).

 I’m grateful to have been supported by: